Rudolf Hess: Deputy Führer

 Hess was interested in music, enjoyed reading and loved to spend time hiking and climbing in the mountains with his wife, Ilse.
 He and his friend Albrecht Haushofer shared an interest in astrology, and Hess also was keen on clairvoyance and the occult.
 Hess continued to be interested in aviation.
 He won an air race in 1934, flying a BFW M.35 in a circuit around Zugspitze Mountain and returning to the airfield at Munich with a time of 29 minutes.
-He placed sixth of 29 participants in a similar race held the following year.
+Hess placed sixth of 29 participants in a similar race held the following year.
 With the outbreak of World War II, Hess asked Hitler to be allowed to join the Luftwaffe as a pilot, but Hitler forbade it, and ordered him to stop flying for the duration of the war.
 Hess convinced him to reduce the ban to one year.